kallaway/100-days-of-code/r2-html-log.md

 **R2D5-6, October 7th-8th, 2019**
 Finished Section 9 of the WebDev Bootcamp and got through most of Section 10.
 Wasting time is becoming harder, even though staying focused is even harder.
 At least I stop myself from procrastinating too much and am able to stay on track for longer periods of time.

+**R2D7, October 9th, 2019**
+Well, actually realized I was not in Unit 9 of the course but Unit 12, and I already finished it and started Unit 13.
+Can't wait to get to the good stuff since right now we're just touching basic concepts.
+But I know I have to be patient.